frontenddogma/web-development-glossary/manuscript/a.md

 A List Apart
 : A popular online magazine that “explores the design, development, and meaning of web content, with a special focus on web standards and best practices.” ℹ︎&nbsp;[alistapart.com](https://alistapart.com/)

+A/B testing
+: A user experience research methodology.
+A/B tests consist of a randomized experiment with two variants, A and B. A/B testing includes the application of statistical hypothesis testing or “two-sample hypothesis testing” as used in the field of statistics.
+It is a way to compare two versions of a single variable, typically by testing a subject’s response to variant A against variant B, and determining which of the two variants is more effective.&nbsp;[†](#w-a-b-testing)

 A11Y
 : → Accessibility